Blog

 One of the key problems for many councils trying to improve their local private rented housing stock, including via clampdowns on rogue landlords, is that they lack the powers and funding to do it.

-It’s why so many HMO and selective licensing schemes have sprung up across the UK recently –they are a way for local authorities to fund better enforcement.
+It’s why so many HMO and selective licensing schemes have sprung up across the UK in recent years – they are a way for local authorities to fund better enforcement.

 Ministers are aware that they can promise as much new legislation and regulation as they like, but it’s local councils who do much of the heavy lifting - and who, ironically, have had their budgets slashed in recent years.

-Councils already have the power to issue fines of up to £30,000 without going to court, and yet, because of a lack of resources, the problem of sub-standard rented properties has not been properly tackled and there are still landlords getting away with breaking the law.
+So, despite having had the power to issue fines of up to £30,000 without going to court, a simple lack of resources has meant the problem of sub-standard rented properties has not been properly tackled and there are still landlords getting away with breaking the law.

 Our media partner, LandlordZONE, offers exclusive insights and breaking news on the private rented sector.
 Keep up to date with everything you need to know by subscribing to LandlordZONE, the UK’s largest online landlord property news website.